cyberbotics/webots-doc/blog/Webots-2018-a-release.md

 Movies can now be recorded in slow motion.

-To ensure reproducable simulations, floating-point precision when saving files has been maximised.
+To ensure reproducible simulations, floating-point precision when saving files has been maximised.

 Large MF fields are no longer saved vertically, to reduce file sizes and improve loading times.